 You may, however, be able to get a mortgage after bankruptcy if you otherwise qualify.
 This depends largely on your credit score, which will sharply decline at the time of bankruptcy and for a little while after, then slowly begin to restore itself over time.
 Learn more about how long bankruptcy stays on your credit report on our blog.
 It’s not impossible to move forward and get a mortgage down the line, but you may have some recovery to do.
 A secured credit card or credit builder loan can help in this regard.

 Most reputable lenders will require a waiting period of at least two (2) years after your Chapter 7 Bankruptcy discharge to consider you for a mortgage, and any who offer more favorable terms should be scrutinized.
 Certain types of loans like Federal Housing Administration (FHA) loans may take less time, while “jumbo” loans may require up to seven (7) years of waiting.
 Chapter 13 Bankruptcy waiting periods are generally shorter, requiring just four (4) years from the filing of the Bankruptcy petition to be considered for a mortgage.

-Get Mortgage Guidance from the Law Offices of Seth Kretzer before Filing Bankruptcy
+Get Mortgage Guidance from the Law Offices of Kretzer and Volberding P.C. before Filing Bankruptcy